ossf/toolbelt/personas/README.md

 - Software Developer/Maintainer - I am a developer, contributor, or maintainer of open source software
 - Open Source Professional - I am a consumer of open source software directly/indirectly for an organization
 - Security Engineer - I am a Hacker, Security Researcher, Academic, Bug Bounty Hunter, Concerned Software Enthusist that looks at the security of open source software
-- Infrastructure and Platform Engineer - I build and maintain and secure the infrastructure that powers open source and enterprise software—from CI/CD pipelines and cloud infrastructure to developer environments and ML pipelines.
-I make sure systems are scalable, secure, and observable.
-- Data Operations Practitioner - I build secure, high-quality data pipelines and models that are production-ready and privacy-compliant.
 - Executive/C-Suite - I am a leader within an organization that ingests or contributes to open source software
 - Product Marketing &  Community Engagement - I am responsible for the messaging of our products and services and engagement within upstream communities